Stem Cell Transplant

 Meet the Adult Stem Cell Transplant Team

 Before starting any type of treatment, you will meet with one of Sylvester/UMHC’s transplant physicians and other members of our multidisciplinary transplant team to determine if a transplant is recommended for you.
-To make an appointment with a specialist, please call the “Ask for Ana” patient access program at 305-243-5302.

 - Krishna Komanduri, M.D., Professor of Medicine and SCTP Medical Director